DarkmangoTheMango/Stratum/README.md

 # Stratum
-A mod that adds mew bosses.
+A mod that adds new bosses.